Deep Learning Based Walking Tasks Classification in Older Adults using fNIRS

 The HbO2 and Hb data epochs corresponding to time interval between the first recorded foot contact with the walkway until the end of the 6th and final straight walk algorithmically determined by PKMAS as previously described in~\cite{holtzer2016neurological} were extracted for STW and DTW conditions.
 Finally, proximal 10-second baselines administered prior to each experimental task were used to determine the relative task-related changes in the extracted HbO2 and Hb data epochs for each of the task condition using the previously described baseline correction method (subtracting the average value of the proximal baseline region data from the following task epoch data)~\cite{holtzer2018distinct, holtzer2011fnirs, holtzer2017stress, holtzer2017interactions, chen2017neural, george2019effect, holtzer2018effect, hernandez2016brain, holtzer2020mild, izzetoglu2020effects}.
-As our prior studies had suggested that DTW and STW are the most pronounced differentiating task conditions in aging and age-related diseases~\cite{holtzer2015online, holtzer2016neurological, holtzer2018distinct, holtzer2011fnirs, holtzer2017stress, holtzer2017interactions, chen2017neural, george2019effect, holtzer2018effect, hernandez2016brain, holtzer2020mild, izzetoglu2020effects}, we only used HbO2 and Hb data epochs in DTW and STW tasks in further feature extraction and machine learning model development to automatically classify these two tasks in this work.
+We then used HbO2 and Hb data epochs in DTW, STW and STA tasks in further feature extraction and machine learning model development to automatically classify these three tasks in this work.